Easy Orange Marmalade Recipe

 Ingredients

-- 4 seedless mandarin oranges, peeled (or remove the seeds)
+- 4 small seedless mandarin oranges, peeled (or remove the seeds)

 - Peel from 1/2 mandarin orange, finely chopped